Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Introduction

 In Equation \eqref{Q:gibbs.cond.prin}, $Z_n = \frac{1}{n} \sum_{i=1}^n X_i$, where $X_i$ are independent and identically distributed random variables (i.i.d. random variables).
-We can identify that \eqref{Q:gibbs.cond.prin} is very similar to our setup for the canonical distribution if we consider $Z_n := \frac{X_1}{n} + Y_n$, where $ Y_n = \frac{1}{n} \sum_{i=2}^{n} X_i$ is the heat bath in our approach.
-However, the heat bath $Y_n$ in our setup could be defined in a much more general way: we only require that $Y_n$ converges to some random variable $Y$ in distribution (or the law of $Y_n$ satisfies a large deviation principle) rather than has a special form as the sum of independent and identically distributed random variables.
+We can identify that \eqref{Q:gibbs.cond.prin} is very similar to our setup for the canonical distribution if we consider $Z_n := \frac{X_1}{n} + Y_n$, where $ Y_n = \frac{1}{n} \sum_{i=2}^{n} X_i$ is the measurable function of the heat bath in our approach.
+However, $Y_n$ in our setup could be defined in a much more general way: we only require that $Y_n$ converges to some random variable $Y$ in distribution (or the law of $Y_n$ satisfies a large deviation principle) rather than has a special form as the sum of independent and identically distributed random variables.
 In other words, the present work is not a simple refinement of the Gibbs conditioning principle.
 Here we give a concrete example to which our theorems can be applied but not the Gibbs conditioning principle: Let $\tilde{\zeta}_n = \xi_1 + \eta_n $ and $\eta_n = \sum_{i=2}^n \xi_i$, where $\{\xi_i\}_{i=1}^n$ are strongly correlated and not identically distributed, and let $\zeta_n$ be $\tilde{\zeta}_n$ with appropriate shifting and scaling such that $\zeta_n$ has a limiting distribution (or satisfies a large deviation principle).
 Subject to these conditions, the Gibbs conditioning principle would not be applicable to find the limit points of the conditional probability

 The present work will show that the canonical distribution in this non-i.i.d. example could still exist as a good approximation (Corollary \ref{cor:corollary 1}) or the limiting distribution (Corollary \ref{cor:limit.smooth}, Corollary \ref{cor:limit.ldp}) of the conditional probability \eqref{Q:gibbs.cond.prin1}.
-In fact, the setup for our theorems is very general in statistical mechanics: (i) a small subsystem contacted with a relatively large heat bath, which is including but not limited to the model of a sum of many independent and identical small systems; and (ii) the small subsystem and the heat bath can have weak or strong interaction.
+In fact, the setup for our theorems is very general in statistical mechanics: (i) a subsystem in contact with a relatively large heat bath, which is including but not limited to the model of a sum of many independent and identical subsystems; and (ii) the subsystem and the heat bath can have weak or strong interaction.